 StS Creator + Teacher

 Hi!
 I’m Christine, artist and founder of Might Could Studios.
-I make books (currently a middle-grade graphic novel series with Scholastic), write essays on creativity, and draw a whoooole lot.
+I make books, write essays on creativity, and draw a whoooole lot.

 My core belief is that art is good and we should all make more of it.
 I want to encourage you to make more art, and help you find the way YOU want to make it.